rootnoob/qubes-cert-improvements/README.md

 **DISCLAIMER**:
-This has no official relation to QubesOS, this repo is for collaborating to improve the Qubes certification program.
+This has no official relation to QubesOS.
+This repo is for collaborating to suggest improvements to Qubes Certification program.

 <h1>Qubes Certification Program</h1>